-The company's property comprises the Main Street Complex, having an aggregate value of €13 million.
-The property, which leases units primarily for retail activity, was revalued as at 31 December 2017 by an independent professionally qualified valuer.
+The company's property comprises the Main Street We agreed the property information in the valuation Complex, having a carrying amount of €12.9 million.
+The property, which leases units primarily for retail activity, was revalued by an independent professionally qualified valuer in previous years.